kalxas/rasdaman/doc/main/02_inst-guide.rst

 which passes the rest of the line after ``-xp`` on to the server upon starting it (see :ref:`sec-rasdaman-servers`).

---enablefs              store new tiles in operating system files; only relevant
-                        when PostgreSQL backend is used.

 --log logfile           print log to *logfile.*
                         If *logfile* is stdout, then log output will be printed to standard output.